Makonnen Wolde Mikael: Death

+In the 1890s Makonnen had vowed to Saint Gabriel that he would build a church in the saint's honour if peace could be restored to the feuding communities of the Charchar mountains near Harar.
+When peace returned he built the church of Kulubi Gabriel, bringing its tabot from Bulga; it was consecrated on 26 July 1892.
+He kept a residence there for its cooler climate and reportedly prayed at the church on his way to Adwa in 1896.
+The shrine later grew into one of the largest pilgrimage sites of the Ethiopian Orthodox Täwahedo Church.

 In early 1906 the governor of Italian Eritrea, Ferdinando Martini, was on an official visit to Ethiopia.
 Menelik II summoned Ras Makonnen to Addis Ababa.
 While travelling from Harar to Addis Ababa, Ras Makonnen came down with typhus.
 His officers brought him to Kulubi, where he died as daylight broke after having given his son Tafari Makonnen a whispered benediction.
 Menelik was said to be very distraught after hearing about the death of his cousin and intensely grieved for three days.

+Makonnen was buried at the church of St Michael in Harar, and, as was customary, his household slaves were freed.
+His elder son, Yilma, succeeded him as Ras and governor of Harar but died on 12 October 1907; Tafari, the future Haile Selassie, was appointed governor of Harar in his own right in 1910.

 Monument to Ras Makonnen

 The Monument to Ras Makonnen previously located in Harar was sculpted in 1959, by Antun Augustinčić, a Croatian sculptor active in former Yugoslavia and the United States.
 In June 2020 the equestrian Monument to Ras Makonnen was toppled and destroyed by Oromo mobs who participated in Hachalu Hundessa riots, following the death of Hachalu Hundessa.
 It is alleged the Harari Regional state police officers supported its removal.
 The event was also followed by smashing of the Statue of Ras Makonnen Wolde Mikael's son and Ethiopian leader Haile Selassie in Wimbledon park, UK.
 Referring to a statue in Addis Ababa of Menelik II, Hachalu told Oromia Media Network (OMN) said that people should remember that all the horses seen mounted by old rulers leaders belonged to the people.